Peter Pernin: The Robinsonville apparition

 In Le Doigt de Dieu est là! / The Finger of God Is There!
 Pernin viewed the fire from a religious and theological perspective, as the original title suggests.
 His interpretation of the disaster was in some respects influenced by the Calvinism he knew in the United States.
 He had been impressed by a lecture he heard in December 1871 in Terre Haute, Indiana, given by Rev. John L. Gay, rector of St. James Episcopal Church, Vincennes, Indiana, to the effect that the fires of October were "image du feu qui doit dévorer la terre à la fin des temps / image of the fire that must devour the earth at the end of time."
 Peshtigo, according to Pernin, with its many saloons and bordellos serving lumbermen on the Wisconsin logging frontier, was "la Sodome moderne pour servir d'exemple à tous / the modern Sodom meant to serve as an example to all."
 The Peshtigo fire was God's fire and brimstone sent down to punish a sinful city.

-Pernin also recognized a positive divine intervention in two seemingly miraculous occurrences the night of the Wisconsin fires: the fact that his church's tabernacle was preserved during the Peshtigo fire, which he had pulled to the river in a carriage (voiture) and had immersed in the water, and also in the fact that the Shrine and religious community of Our Lady of Good Help in Robinsonville entirely escaped the effects of the fires on the Door Peninsula on the same night.
+Pernin also recognized a positive divine intervention in two seemingly miraculous occurrences the night of the Wisconsin fires: the fact that his church's tabernacle was preserved during the Peshtigo fire, which he had pulled to the river in a carriage (voiture) and had immersed in the water, and also in the fact that the shrine and religious community of Our Lady of Good Help in Robinsonville entirely escaped the effects of the fires on the Door Peninsula on the same night.

 Pernin's text is important, early evidence not only for the Peshtigo fire but also for the events of Robinsonville (now Champion).
-A French-speaking Belgian immigrant to the Door Peninsula named Adele Brise experienced an apparition of the Virgin Mary in 1859 near her family's farm in Robinsonville.
+A French-speaking Belgian immigrant to the Door Peninsula named Adele Brice experienced an apparition of the Virgin Mary in 1859 near her family's farm in Robinsonville.
 This led her to found there a shrine and religious community to provide religious instruction to uncatechized Belgian children.